pgg1610/website/content/blog/graph_nn.md

 ## Graph neural network implementation

-Given the graph, node features, and the node connections with other nodes we can contruct the graph convolution operation to use the geometric information and predict properties of the graph and the nodes.
+Given the graph, node features, and the node connections with other nodes we can construct the graph convolution operation to use the geometric information and predict properties of the graph and the nodes.

 **1. Tipf's Graph Convolution Implementation**